Ruslan-Zhabskyi/tutors-ai-project-web-page/README.md

 </p>

-# eli5 (Tutors AI) - Generative AI augmentation to www.tutors.dev Project Web Page
+# eli5 (Tutors AI) - Generative AI augmentation to Tutors Project Web Page
 This repository is the "eli5" project web page for my Higher Diploma in Computer Science Final Project at SETU University.

 **Student: Ruslan Zhabskyi**\